GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 ## Step 2: Download of the storm track data

-The International Best Track Archive for Climate Stewardship (IBTrACS) v04r01 data is updated three times a week (usually on Sunday, Tuesday, and Thursday), and could be updated more frequently to address specific needs and use cases.
+The **International Best Track Archive for Climate Stewardship (IBTrACS)** v04r01 data is updated three times a week (usually on Sunday, Tuesday, and Thursday), and could be updated more frequently to address specific needs and use cases.
 The latest updates in the correct file format can be found on their [website](https://www.ncei.noaa.gov/products/international-best-track-archive):

-1. Look for the `Access Methods` section and click on the `Shapefiles` section.
+1. Look for the `Access Methods` section and click on `Shapefiles`.
 The link leads to the following [website](https://www.ncei.noaa.gov/data/international-best-track-archive-for-climate-stewardship-ibtracs/v04r01/access/shapefile/) which can also be seen in the figure below.
-2. As we don't need the storm track data for the entire world and the entire archive we will only download a subset of the data.
-Look for the file named `IBTrACS.ACTIVE.list.v04r01.lines.zip` and click on it.
-The download will start automatically.
+2. Since we don’t need storm track data for the entire world or the full archive, we will download only a relevant subset.
+Locate for the file named `IBTrACS.ACTIVE.list.v04r01.lines.zip` and click on it - the download should begin automatically.
-3. Unzip this file and open it in QGIS.
+3. Unzip the file and open it in QGIS.
 4. Open the attribute table and delete all the storm tracks that are not relevant for this analysis.
 Safe the updated storm track file.

 :::{note}